EOSC-synergy/sqaaas-docs/docs/pipeline_as_a_service/step_3_criteria.md

 [software](https://github.com/indigo-dc/sqa-baseline) and
 [services](https://github.com/EOSC-synergy/service-qa-baseline), so each piece of work performed by the pipeline shall be associated with one of the criteria formulated by those standards.
-Hence, the Criteria view enforces the user to select the ID of a quality criterion before moving on to the definition of the actual piece of work.
+Hence, the definition of work within the Criteria view starts by selecting the ID of a quality criterion before moving on.

 <p align="center">
   <img src="/img/criteria_selection.png"/>
 </p>

+You will notice that the web interface takes some seconds to load the available criteria.
+This is because the corresponding metadata is loaded dynamically from a remote repository every time the Criteria view is accessed.

 :::caution